Migration integration statistics - at risk of poverty and social exclusion

 Main statistical findings

-In 2014, 40.1 % of the non-EU-born population in the EU was assessed to be at risk of poverty or social exclusion (AROPE) compared with less than 22.5 % of the native-born population.
+In 2015, 40.2 % of the non-EU-born population in the EU was assessed to be at risk of poverty or social exclusion (AROPE) compared with 21.7 % of the native-born population.

 The at risk of poverty or social exclusion — abbreviated AROPE — refers to the situation of people who are either at risk of poverty, or severely materially deprived or living in a household with a very low work intensity.
 The AROPE rate, the share of the total population at risk of poverty or social exclusion, is the headline indicator monitoring the EU 2020 poverty target.

-As seen in Figure 1, the rates for the native-born population were lower than for the foreign-born population (whether born in the EU or not) during the 2007–14 period.
-However, over time the figure shows significantly higher rates of AROPE for the non-EU born population.
-More specifically, the rate was 36.7 % in 2005 and 40.1 % in 2014.
+As seen in Figure 1, the AROPE rates for the native-born population were lower than for the foreign-born population (whether born in the EU or not) during the 2009–15 period.
+In particular, the population of non-EU born represents significantly higher rates of AROPE than the native-born in the entire period for which data are available.

-From the perspective of the country of citizenship, according to available data (see Figure 2), the greatest gaps in AROPE rates between citizens of the reporting country (nationals) and non-EU citizens were generally observed in Belgium (53.3 percentage points (pp)), Sweden and Greece (both 37.6 pp) and Spain (36.7 pp).
-The gaps were significantly smaller in the Czech Republic (3.1 pp) and Malta (12.9 pp).
+From the perspective of the country of citizenship, according to available data (see Figure 2), the greatest gaps in AROPE rates between citizens of the reporting country (nationals) and non-EU citizens were generally observed in Sweden (45.0 percentage points – pp), Belgium (44.9 pp), followed by Spain (37.8 pp), Luxembourg (34.3 pp) and Greece (33.7 pp).
+By contrast, the AROPE gaps were the smallest in the Czech Republic (2.7 pp), the Netherlands (10.0 pp) and Malta (10.3 pp).

-As seen in Table 1, male citizens from a foreign country aged 20–64 tended to have slightly lower AROPE rates (38.9 %) than their female counterparts (42.6 %).
-The gap between women and men with foreign citizenship was widest in Germany, with 33.5 % for female against 23.8 % for male.
-In the Czech Republic, Denmark, the Netherlands and Finland, men with foreign citizenship had a higher risk of being poor or socially excluded than women with foreign citizenship.
+As seen in Table 1, male citizens from a foreign country aged 20–64 tended to have slightly lower AROPE rates (39.2 %) than their female counterparts (39.8 %).
+With 17 percentage points higher AROPE rate for women, the gap between women and men with foreign citizenship was the largest in the Netherlands (with 31.1 % for female against 14.1 % for male).
+While in Greece, Portugal, the Czech Republic, Italy, Cyprus, Spain, Finland and Denmark, men with foreign citizenship had a higher risk of being poor or socially excluded than women of the same group.